debops/debops/CONTRIBUTING.md

 If your pull request gets merged then you will want to update your forked copy:

+1. Follow the steps for "[Make sure your repo is always updated](https://github.com/ginas/ginas/blob/master/CONTRIBUTING.md#make-sure-your-repo-is-always-updated)"
-1. `git checkout yourfeaturebranch`
+2. `git checkout yourfeaturebranch`
-2. `git rebase master`
+3. `git rebase master`
+4. `git checkout master`
-3. `git branch --delete yourfeaturebranch`
+5. `git branch --delete yourfeaturebranch`
-4. `git push origin --delete yourfeaturebranch`
+6. `git push origin --delete yourfeaturebranch`
-5. Follow the steps for "[Make sure your repo is always updated](https://github.com/ginas/ginas/blob/master/CONTRIBUTING.md#make-sure-your-repo-is-always-updated)"

 ### Public API, Versioning and stable releases